 There’s nothing warmer and more traditional than when a family or a bunch of friends gather around the fire to have pleasant conversations, sing, tell jokes, and do all kinds of interesting bonding activities.
 Although it’s an idea almost as old as humanity itself, we have found a way to use it in modern backyards.
 Fire pits are not only aesthetic features, they can also serve impromptu barbecues and outdoor dinner parties.
 If you’re planning on getting one of these charming additions for your backyard, we’ll give you a quick insight into the topic.

-There are some basic things you should consider when purchasing a fire pit.
-You can opt for a mobile or fixed model, where mobile is the more affordable and provides more convenience and fixed is often aesthetically more appealing.
+There are some basic things you should consider when purchasing contemporary or gas fire pits online or offline.
+You can opt for a mobile or fixed model, where mobile is more affordable and provides more convenience, and fixed is often aesthetically more appealing.
 You should also decide on wood fuel or firing agents.
 Keep in mind, though, that wood fuel requires adequate ventilation.
 The fire pit should be made of quality heat retaining and rust resilient material.

 Fire is an element that always carries potential dangers, so it’s obvious that there are some legal regulations that must be followed.
 Most of the local communities have their own specific requirements, so you should check with local authorities before you start with installation.

 Where to Place It?

 Before you start with the construction, you must carefully devise where you will place the fire pit, while keeping in mind the safety of the property and the people in it, as well as the aesthetic element.
 It should be placed at least 10 feet distance from the house/deck.
 Also, the sitting radius around the pit should be 6 feet, so that the visitors could lounge safely.